alnvdl/terr/README.md

 `errors.New("error")`          | `terr.Newf("error")`
 `fmt.Errorf("error: %w", err)` | `terr.Newf("error: %w", err)`
 `[return] err`                 | `terr.Trace(err)`
-`[return] &CustomError{}`      | `terr.Trace(&CustomError{}, ...opts)`
+`[return] &CustomError{}`      | `terr.TraceSkip(&CustomError{}, 1)`

 `terr.Newf` can receive multiple errors.
 In fact, it is just a very slim wrapper around `fmt.Errorf`.
 Any traced error passed to `terr.Newf` will be included in the error tracing tree, regardless of the `fmt` verb used for it.

-`terr.Trace` on the other hand does nothing with the error it receive (no wrapping and no masking), but it adds one level to the error tracing tree.
+`terr.Trace` and `terr.TraceSkip` on the other hand do nothing with the error they receive (no wrapping and no masking), but they add one level to the error tracing tree. `terr.TraceSkip` lets custom errors constructors return a traced error with the location defined by skipping a number of stack frames.
-`terr.Trace` can also receive additional options to support custom errors:
-`terr.WithLocation` and `terr.WithChildren`, which allow changing attributes of the traced error.

 To obtain the full trace, terr functions must be used consistently.
 If `fmt.Errorf` is used at one point, the error tracing information will be reset at that point, but Go's wrapped error tree will be preserved even in that case.

-Examples are available showing all these functions in use[^2].
+Examples are available showing these functions in use[^2].

 In the glorious day error tracing is added to Go, and assuming it gets done in a way that respects error handling as defined in Go 1.13+,